MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install-2022.md

     The **Installing features** page appears and displays the installation progress.

-## Install Orchestration Console on a single computer
+## Install Orchestration Console

 Since Orchestrator 2022, the Web API service and Orchestration Console can be installed separately, on different machines.

-1. On the server where you want to install the Orchestrator web service, start the Orchestrator Setup Wizard.
+1. On the server where you want to install the Orchestration Console, install the [Microsoft Visual C++ Redistributable](/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022&preserve-view=true) package and start the Orchestrator Setup Wizard.
 To start the wizard on your product media or network share, double-click **SetupOrchestrator.exe**.

 2. On the main **Setup** page, under **Standalone installations**, click **Orchestration Console**.